browserengineering/book/book/embeds.md

 import PIL.Image
 ```

-For step 1 (download), we'll need to make some changes to the `request`
+For step 1 (download), make some changes to the `request`
 function to add support for binary data formats; currently it assumes an HTTP
 response is always `utf8`.
-We'll start by creating a binary file object
+Start by creating a binary file object
 from the response instead of `utf8`:

 ``` {.python}